-Military spouses are allowed to purchase and activate up to 6 of the Armed Forces Salute Tickets during the current offer.
-The spouse would activate the tickets in place of the member.
+Military spouses are allowed to purchase and activate Disney Armed Forces Salute Tickets.
+The spouse activates the tickets in place of the member.

 What if I need more Armed Forces Salute Tickets?

-For those who need do fall within Disney “large family” exception to the 6 ticket rule, there are still the Regular Military Discount on Disney Tickets.
+For those who do not fall within Disney “large family” exception but still need more than 6 tickets, there are still the Regular Military Discount on Disney Tickets.

 7. How much do the Armed Forces Salute Tickets cost?

-These prices are before to tax, so you’ll pay these prices at military sales locations and tax will be added at Disney locations.
+These prices are before to tax, so you’ll pay these prices at military sales locations and Disneyland, but tax will be added at Disney World ticket locations.

 8. How do I activate the Armed Forces Salute Tickets?

-Armed Forces Salute Tickets that were purchased at Non-Disney locations such as Bast ITT/ITR offices or Shades of Green will need to be activated before you try to use them at a theme park turnstile for entrance.
+Armed Forces Salute Tickets that were purchased at Non-Disney locations such as Base ITT/ITR offices (except Shades of Green) will need to be activated before you try to use them at a theme park turnstile/tapstyle for entrance.

-You can do this at Disney theme park ticket booths or at Disney Guest Relations locations.
+You can do this at all Disney theme park ticket booths or at Disney Guest Relations locations.